Hertizch/SonarrSharp/README.md

 .NET framework, .NET core and Xamarin

 ## Usage
 These are some examples on how to use the API.
 All methods are async/awaitable.
+Most methods includes help text on what they do.
+If you need more information on how the various endpoints works, visit https://github.com/Sonarr/Sonarr/wiki/API.

 Create the client
 ```c#